On the Complexity of Decentralized Smooth Nonconvex Finite-Sum Optimization: Introduction

-We suppose each individual function $f_{i,j}(x)$ is smooth but possibly nonconvex.
-This formulation includes a lot of applications in statistics, signal processing and machine learning~\cite{nedic2018network,yang2019survey, wai2017decentralized,facchinei2015parallel,sun2018geometric,sun2016complete,antoniadis2011penalized,bottou2018optimization}.
-In decentralized scenario, all of agents target to collaboratively minimize the global function $f(x)$ and each of them can only communicate with its neighbours.
-This paper focus on designing the efficient algorithm to find an expected $\eps$-stationary point $x_{\rm out}\in\BR^d$ such that $\BE\Norm{\nabla f(x_{\rm out})}\leq\eps$.
+We suppose each individual function $f_{i,j}:\BR^d\to\BR$ is smooth but possibly nonconvex.
+This formulation includes a lot of applications in statistics \cite{antoniadis2011penalized,zhong2023online}, signal processing \cite{facchinei2015parallel,nedic2018network,sun2018geometric,sun2016complete}, and machine learning \cite{bottou2018optimization,hendrikx2021optimal,wai2017decentralized,yang2019survey,allen2016variance}.
+In decentralized scenario, all of agents target to collaboratively solve problem (\ref{prob:main}) and each of them can only communicate with its neighbors.
+We focus on the complexity for achieving the approximate stationary point of the global objective at every agent.

-Incremental first-order oracle (IFO) algorithms~\cite{defazio2014saga,lan2018optimal,reddi2016stochastic,allen2016variance,allen2017katyusha,johnson2013accelerating,zhang2013linear,schmidt2017minimizing,zhou2018stochastic,nguyen2017sarah,fang2018spider,li2021page,pham2019proxsarah} are the most popular methods to solve the optimization problem with finite-sum objective.
-They evaluate the first-order information by accessing the individual functions to reduce the computational cost.
-For the optimization on single machine, the algorithms with stochastic recursive gradient estimator~\cite{nguyen2017sarah,fang2018spider,pham2019proxsarah,li2021page} achieve the optimal IFO complexity of $\fO\big(N+\sqrt{N}L\eps^{-2}\big)$, where $N$ is the total number of individual functions and $L$ is the average-smoothness parameter.
-In decentralized setting, the topology of the network leads to the local machine cannot access the global information at each round and the communication cost could be expensive.
-The gradient tracking~\cite{nedic2017achieving,pu2021distributed,qu2019accelerated} is a useful technique to track the average of local gradients and make the first-order information accurate.
-Ye et al.~\cite{ye2020multi,ye2020pmgt,ye2020decentralized} showed that combining the gradient tracking with multi-consensus~\cite{li2019communication,arioli2014chebyshev} encourages the analysis of decentralized algorithm be close to the centralize counterpart and it is useful to decentralized convex optimization.